AngelaYuStat/SCoRES/README.md

-Before calculating the SCBs, we first process pupil data by fitting a mean GAM model, extracting residuals and performing FPCA using `SCoRES::prepare_pupil_fpca()`, the function will return an enhanced dataset includes the FPCA-derived basis scores (Phi1, Phi2, Phi3, Phi4) for Function-on-Scalar Regression (FoSR) analysis.
+Before calculating the SCBs, we first process pupil data by fitting a mean GAM model, extracting residuals and performing FPCA using `SCoRES::prepare_pupil_fpca()`, a function specifically designed for modeling pupil data.
+The function will return an enhanced dataset includes the FPCA-derived basis scores (Phi1, Phi2, Phi3, Phi4) for Function-on-Scalar Regression (FoSR) analysis.

 Following the FPCA-based data augmentation, we fit a FoSR model using `mgcv::bam()`, which allows efficient estimation of Generalized Additive